drcassar/glasspy/README.md

 # Welcome to GlassPy
-GlassPy is a Python module for materials scientists working with glasses.
+GlassPy is a Python module for scientists working with glass materials.

 ![Screenshot](doc/logo/logo_text_small.png)